dbucher1234/openfe-fep-aws/README.md

 **Interpretation:**

-Toluene (lig_B) is predicted to bind ~0.2 kcal mol⁻¹ more tightly than benzene (lig_A).
-Aniline (lig_D) is the weakest of the set by this calculation, in agreement with experiments.
+Toluene (lig_B) is predicted to bind ~0.2 kcal mol⁻¹ more tightly than benzene (lig_A), whereas Aniline (lig_D) is the weakest of the set by this calculation, in agreement with experiments.

-That said, none of the compounds stands out — which also aligns with experimental data.
-In a real drug discovery setting, you’d typically look for compounds predicted to be >1 kcal mol⁻¹ better before prioritizing synthesis.
-Promising hits could be confirmed before synthesis with additional sampling and repeat FEP runs.
+More importantly, none of the compounds stands out as significantly better than bezene (i.e. at least 1 kcal mol⁻¹ better) — which also aligns with experimental data.

+In a real drug discovery setting, one would mostly focus on the compounds predicted to be much better.
+Promising ligands would then be confirmed with additional sampling and repeat FEP runs, prior to synthesis.

 ---